1. About.com

 Definition:

-A simplified manner of speech in which only the most important content words are used to express ideas, while grammatical function words (such as determiners, conjunctions, and prepositions) and inflectional endings are often omitted.
+A simplified manner of speech in which only the most important content words are used to express ideas, while grammatical function words (such as determiners, conjunctions, and prepositions), as well as inflectional endings, are often omitted.

-Telegraphic speech is a stage of language acquisition (typically in a child's second year): though syntax is largely absent, meaning is usually clear.
+Telegraphic speech is a stage of language acquisition—typically in a child's second year.

 Etymology: